Stella Beck: Professional

 After a stint in the Queensland Basketball League for the Townsville Flames, Beck joined the Townsville Fire for the 2018–19 WNBL season.
 In 2019, she played for the Launceston Tornadoes in the NBL1 before joining the Melbourne Boomers for the 2019–20 WNBL season.
 She continued with the Boomers for the 2020 WNBL Hub season in Queensland.

 In 2021, Beck returned to New Zealand and played for the Capital Swish in the Women's NBL.
 In 2022, she joined the Tokomanawa Queens and helped them win the inaugural Tauihi Basketball Aotearoa championship.
 She re-joined the Queens in 2023.
 With the Queens in 2024, she was named the Tauihi Basketball Aotearoa Defensive Player of the Year.
+She was named TBA Defensive Player of the Year for the second straight season in 2025.

 National team

 Beck made her international debut in 2011 at the FIBA Oceania Under-16 Championship.
 She played for New Zealand in 2012 at the FIBA Oceania U18 Championship and then made her senior debut in 2013 at the FIBA Oceania Championship.
 She continued to play for the Tall Ferns in 2015, 2016 and 2019.